cpenniman12/flight-data-chatbot/README.md

 - Data analysis and visualization code generation
 - REST API for frontend communication

+### Tool Execution Pipeline
+The current implementation follows a fixed sequential pipeline where all tools are automatically called for every query:
+1. **SQL Generation**: Always converts natural language to SQL query
+2. **SQL Execution**: Always attempts to execute the generated SQL
+3. **Analysis Generation**: Always generates analysis if data is returned
+4. **Visualization Generation**: Always attempts to create visualization if data is returned
+5. **Follow-up Questions**: Always generates suggested questions if data is returned

+This fixed pipeline approach processes all queries through the same sequence of tools regardless of query type, with conditional logic only for empty results.
+The upcoming agentic architecture will introduce more dynamic tool selection.

 ### Frontend (React/Vite)
 - Clean, minimalist UI with dark theme
 - Interactive chat interface